Raw denim is the fabric in its purest form, directly from the loom and the dyeing process, it has not been washed or treated.

 Some consider that only denim directly from the loom can be called raw denim.
 Others include sanforizing or pre-shrinking, a process that exposes denim to water and steam to reduce the amount of shrinkage that can occur after the first wash of the jeans.

 Unsanforized denim is often referred to as “dry”, since it has not been exposed to water or steam at all.
 But the sanforized denim, which has not yet been treated or washed, still falls under the umbrella of the raw denim since it maintains the process of molding or “domestication” as well as its wear results.
+Even so, sanforized jeans simply won’t mould to your body in a way as unsanforized jeans does.

 In its first wash, a sanforized denim will shrink approximately 1-2%, while unsanforized up to 10%.
 In this case, Xiro uses sanforized denim in all of his designs, so choosing your standard size is a safe option, since shrinkage is minimal and over time all jeans stretch around the waist.